 Your hard drive may have a dust build-up, resulting in overheating and data loss.
 The processor, RAM, and surrounds can accumulate debris over time, again leading to overheating.

 To fix these issues, you may have to disassemble your laptop.
-Many (mainly newer model Macbooks) devices cannot be disassembled at home, and may require a visit to the store where you purchased the device.
+Many (mainly newer model Macbooks) devices cannot be disassembled at home, and may require a visit to the store where you purchased the device in order for them to be able to do some mac repair work.

 Step 2: Reduce your laptop’s workload